martinaudisio/audisiomartina-MAADB/README.md

 ---

-## 📖 Description
+## Description
-The MAADB project aims to simulate **typical social network queries** in a big data context, providing a scalable architecture that integrates:
+The social network explorer developed for the MADB assignment aims to simulate **typical social network queries** in a big data context, providing a scalable architecture that integrates:

 - **Neo4j (graph database)** which is efficient for traversing social connections.
 - **MongoDB (document database)** which is ideal for managing posts, messages, and semi-structured content.